 Why is data so crucial to NLP?

-Without a properly curated dataset, machine learning algorithms have nothing to learn from — no failed attempts and no successful guesses.
+Without properly curated speech data sets, machine learning algorithms have nothing to learn from — no failed attempts and no successful guesses.

 How does NLP work?

-There are basically two areas of NLP: Natural Language Understanding (NLU) and Natural Language Generation (NLG).
+There are two core areas of NLP: natural language understanding (NLU) and natural language generation (NLG).

-Development of both abilities requires incredible volumes of data, both as text and as raw audio — and as we’ve gone over before, collecting and curating data is the most difficult and time-consuming part of machine learning, by far.
+Development of both abilities requires incredible volumes of data, both as text and as raw audio.
+Collecting and curating data is the most difficult and time-consuming part of machine learning, by far.

-But every phoneme collected and curated brings the NLP space just a little bit closer to completion — to the day when users can simply speak to their computers and receive a completely natural response in return.
+But every phoneme collected and curated brings the NLP space just a little bit closer to the day when users can simply speak to their computers and receive a completely natural response in return.

 Why use NLP?

-That’s useful for reducing the number of individual wrong responses to user queries, reducing frustration and response times, but it’s absolutely essential for large datasets in which that 4% difference in fidelity could mean hundreds or thousands of extra errors.
+That’s useful for reducing the number of individual wrong responses to user queries and reducing frustration and response times.
+That 5% difference in fidelity could mean the elimination of millions of errors.

 Now, even products like Facebook Messenger are offering built-in NLP solutions for developers, so they can easily understand the concepts being discussed by users.
-Facebook isn’t alone in this — most advanced messengers, personal assistants, and voice apps use some level of NLP to power their linguistic interface.
+Facebook isn’t alone in this.
+Most advanced chatbots, personal assistants, and voice apps use some level of NLP to power their linguistic interface.

 Natural language processing datasets generally concern themselves with a single type of analysis, and it’s only together that they can provide for the totality of the needs of natural language.

-There’s speech recognition, in which the actual words spoken in audio are converted to text for further analysis, and machine translation for when those spoken words don’t happen to be in English.
+- Speech recognition: the actual words spoken in audio are converted to text for further analysis

 Only then would the program be able to look at the English translation and try to find conceptual and/or emotional elements that could be relevant to our question: How do these people feel about the product?

-In each case, the dataset allows developers to use machine learning techniques to add the next crucial sub-ability to the overall NLP arsenal.
+In each case, the data set allows developers to use machine learning techniques to add the next crucial sub-ability to the overall NLP arsenal.
 Thankfully, for future projects, masses of real, naturally produced language is the most abundant online resource of all.

-Armed with the right datasets, NLP promises to be one of the most impactful new computing innovations in recent decades.
-All the average person needs to do to make sure those datasets are available is keep having natural interactions, and allow the computer models of the future to learn from them.
+Armed with the right data sets, NLP promises to be one of the most impactful new computing innovations in recent decades.